ssbc/multiserver/README.md

 Connect over tor using local proxy (9050).
 Onion is `onion:{host}:{port}` port is not optional.

+### bluetooth

+The [multiserver-bluetooth](https://github.com/Happy0/multiserver-bluetooth) module implements a multiserver protocol for to communicate over Bluetooth Serial port.

 ### reactnative-channel

 The [multiserver-rn-channel](http://npm.im/multiserver-rn-channel) module implementes